bazelbuild/bazel/site/docs/build-javascript.md

 > The Bazel team is aware that this configuration is not ergonomic.
 Follow https://github.com/bazelbuild/buildtools/issues/479

-> Also the Buildifier tool is not available on Windows.
-Follow https://github.com/bazelbuild/buildtools/issues/375

 ## Building JavaScript

 Use the [`rules_nodejs`](https://github.com/bazelbuild/rules_nodejs)